 Librarian Degree Programs with Course Information

 Degrees in library science and related majors are available at the bachelor's, master's and doctoral levels.
-Students learn about acquiring information, maintaining library collections and using technology applications to organize information.
+Students can learn about acquiring information, maintaining library collections and using technology applications to organize information.
+Some programs may be available in an online format.

 Bachelor's Degree in Library Science